jacted/docsgen/README.md

 ## Bindata

-This project uses bindata to bundle the themes
+This project uses bindata to bundle the themes.

+Every time there is a change to the theme folder the following command needs to be run:

-go-bindata -o themes.go themes/...
+`go-bindata -o themes.go themes/...`

 [https://github.com/jteeuwen/go-bindata](https://github.com/jteeuwen/go-bindata)